tobecci/heralbyte-test/README.md

-# Typescript boilerplate
+# Typescript Expressjs boilerplate

-a typescipt boiler plate for basic nodejs project
+a typescipt boiler plate for basic expressjs project

 # Starting the project